Ancient Medicine

 These details make things even weirder.
 The second story is familiar.
 But the first version: why would an Ethiopian plant transplanted to Egypt known as Persea also come to be called Rhodakinea?
 Did it make a stop in Rhodes?
 And how did it end up in Egypt?

-Then, there’s the deadly spiders.
-Dioscorides also mentions them in his Materia Medica:
+Then there are the deadly spiders, the kranokolaptes.
+Dioscorides also mentions them in his Materia medica:

 “The Persaea is a tree which grows in Egypt.
 It bears edible fruit, it is good for the stomach, and on it are found the venomous spiders called kranokolaptes, especially in Thebes.
 The dried leaves when sprinkled as a fine powder are able to stop hemorrhage.
 Some report that this tree was poisonous in Persia, but that it changed when it was introduced to Egypt and became edible.”